manifoldfinance/openmev-router-docs/README.md

 yAcademy scheduled for auditing
 3rd party contracted auditor scheduled as well for an audit.
 Potentially some gas savings and optimisations to do.

-## Improvements for Version 2

-- sandwiches - held off because code gets a bit messier and not so attractive for users
-- triangular backruns - search and calculations will use alot more gas
-- curve integration for backruns and reduced slippage

 ## Advantages over current setup for backruns and sandwiches